Pavement Ants

 How to Identify Pavement Ants

-Pavement ants are small, dark brown to black ants measuring 2.5-4mm.
+Pavement ants are small, dark brown to black ants measuring 2.5-4mm long (about half the size of a grain of rice).

 Pavement Ants Behavior & Habits